alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ## Connecting ##

-Connecting with others in my new community is an important step in the settlement process.
-Making new friends and contacts will help me feel at home in Canada and help me advance my professional goals by creating a network of people that can support me in my search for work.
+Connecting with other residents in the new community is an important step in the settling process.
+Making new friends and contacts will help me feel at home in Canada and help me advance my professional goals by creating a network of people who would be helpful in my career life.
 There are many different ways in which I can connect with others in my new city or town.

 ### Sports and Leisure Programs ###

-I can join fitness centers in some communities; City neighborhoods are organized into Community Associations that offer low-cost exercise, sports and special-interest programs for adults and children.
-Classes are usually held in local schools in the evenings.
+I can join fitness centers or gyms around my community; City neighborhoods are organized into Community Associations that offer low-cost exercise, sports and special-interest programs for adults and children.

 ### Outdoor Recreation ###